FraResca/OCT_EM_NN/README.md

 ## Data augmentation

 To achieve data augmentation each image was rotated by an angle between -10° and 10°, using keras ImageDataGenerator, effectively doubling the amount of rows in the database.
-To augment the clinical data every numerical feature in the dataset was injected with noise randomly sampled from a normal distribution having mean and standard deviation following the original features.
+To augment the clinical data every numerical feature in the dataset was injected with noise randomly sampled from a normal distribution having mean 0 and standard deviation of 10% from the original features.

 ## Multitarget loss

+The learning target is composed of 2 binary variables and 2 numerical ones.
+To correctly train the model it is necessary to assign a proper loss function to every output and to sum them to obtain the total loss:
+- BinaryCrossEntropy for binary targets
+- MeanSquaredError for numerical targets

 ## Management of target imbalance

+The binary classes in the target are strongly imbalanced.
+To try and compensate a weighted cross-entropy has been assigned, computed from the class counts.

 ## Retraining with visus